jomartinez27/FireWorks/README.md

 # javascript-proposal

 # Background
-NAME is a single player game where the objective is to keep the firework going by clicking on the correct colored ember.
+FireWorks is a single player game where the objective is to keep the firework going by clicking on the correct colored ember.

 # Technology Used
 * JavaScript for game logic